 Physical Activity and Circadian Rhythms:

-Sports and Stress Reduction:
+Exercise and Stress Reduction:

 Physical Activity and Health Conditions:

-Recommendations for Physical Activity and Sleep:
+Recommendations Regarding Physical Activity and Sleep:

 Physiology of Body Heat in Sports

-Heat Generation Through Physical Activity
+Heat Production Through Physical Activity

 Body Temperature Regulation

-Exercise, Body Heat and Circadian Rhythm
+Exercise, Body Heat, and the Circadian Rhythm

-Impact on Circadian Rhythm
+Impact on the Circadian Rhythm

 Temperature Fluctuations During Sleep